Covid 19 Safety

 Cottages at Hillside Resort in Bandarban are also very basic, and they are located in a hilly area.
 You need to climb up some stairs to reach your room.
 Most of the cottages here have air-conditioning facilities.
 There is no alternative hotel here to book though.

-Bangladesh is full of mosquito.
+Bangladesh is full of mosquitoes.
 You may find some of your hotels too.
 Hotels will normally spray insecticide in your room to keep them away.
 But if they don’t, give a call to the reception instead of spending a sleepless night.
 They will come and spray as many times as you need.
 You can also bring a mosquito spray or buy one upon arrival at the beginning of your trip, which will cost less than USD 5 and will cover your whole trip.

-Hotels in Bangladesh try to provide their best services to the foreigners.
+Hotels in Bangladesh try to provide their best services to foreigners.
 If there is any sort of issues, please share your problems during the stay.
 They will provide the best possible solution to resolve the issue.

 You can book your hotels in Dhaka online for more upscale ones if you like.
 In that case, you need to arrange the shifting to and from the airport and railway station with your hotel.
 We will deduct the price for that case from the tour price.
 If you opt-in for this option, please inform us during the booking.